-On the other hand, as $\delta \to 0$, all the variables of the VAR are forced to be at their unconditional mean, or the system is characterized by the presence of an unspecified number of unit roots without drift.
+On the other hand, as $\delta \to 0$ , all the variables of the VAR are forced to be at their unconditional mean, or the system is characterized by the presence of an unspecified number of unit roots without drift.
 As such, the dummy-initial-observation prior is consistent with cointegration.

-Summing up, the setting of these priors depends on the hyperparameters λ , μ , δ and ψ , which we treat as additional parameters.
-As hyperpriors for λ , μ and δ , we choose Gamma densities with mode equal to 0.2, 1 and 1-the values recommended by Sims and Zha (1998)-and standard deviations equal to 0.4, 1 and 1 respectively.
-Finally, our prior on $\psi/(d-n-1)$, i.e. the prior mean of the main diagonal of Σ , is an Inverse-Gamma with scale and shape equal to $(0.02)^2$.
-This hyperprior peaks at approximately $(0.02)^2$, since we use data in annualized log-terms.
-Moreover, it is proper, but quite disperse since it does not have either a variance or a mean.
+Summing up, the setting of these priors depends on the hyperparameters $\lambda$ , $\mu$ , $\delta$ and $\psi$ , which we treat as additional parameters.
+As hyperpriors for $\lambda$ , $\mu$ and $\delta$ , we choose Gamma densities with mode equal to 0.2, 1 and 1-the values recommended by Sims and Zha (1998)-and standard deviations equal to 0.4, 1 and 1 respectively.
+Finally, the choice of the hyperprior for each element of the vector $\psi/(d-n-1)$ , i.e. the prior mean of the main diagonal of $\Sigma$ , should be loosely related to the scale of the variables in the model.
+We pick an Inverse-Gamma with scale and shape equal to $(0.02)^2$ because it seems appropriate for our data expressed in annualized log-terms (see table 1).
+This hyperprior peaks at approximately $(0.02)^2$ and it is proper, but quite disperse since it does not have either a variance or a mean.
 We work with proper hyperpriors because they guarantee the properness of the posterior and, from a frequentist perspective, the admissibility of the estimator of the hyperparameters, which is a difficult property to check for the case of hierarchical models (see Berger, Strawderman, and Dejung, 2005).
 Another appealing feature of non-flat hyperpriors is that they help stabilize inference when the ML happens to have little curvature with respect to some hyperparameters.
 For example, we have noticed that this can sometimes occur for the hyperparameters of the sum-of-coefficients or the dummy-initial-observation priors in larger-scale models.
 This being said, we stress that our hyperpriors are relatively diffuse, and our empirical results are confirmed when using completely flat, improper hyperpriors.